NguyenQuocHuy1502/hoian-culture/README.md

 ## 🌍 **About**

-Discover the wonders of the universe with our **Planetarium App**!
-Learn fascinating facts about planets, test your space knowledge with quizzes, and engage in interactive puzzle games to keep you entertained and educated.
-Whether you're a casual learner or a space enthusiast, this app has something for everyone!
+Explore the rich heritage of Hội An with our **Hoian Culture App**!
+Discover fascinating informations about the city's historical sites and plan your perfect tour with tailored itineraries.
+This app serves as your comprehensive guide, helping you navigate the vibrant culture and traditions of this UNESCO World Heritage site.
+Whether you’re a curious traveler or a culture enthusiast, Hoian Culture offers an enriching experience that brings the beauty and history of Hội An to life!

 ---

-## 🚀 **Features**
+## 🎨 **Features**

-### 🪐 **Planet Information**
+### 🏛️ **Cultural and Historical Information**

-- **Detailed Descriptions**: Explore each planet's structure, size, atmosphere, and other unique features.
+- **Detailed Descriptions**: Explore the rich history, architecture, and significance of Hội An’s famous landmarks.
-- **Stunning Visuals**: Enjoy high-quality images and videos that showcase the beauty of planets.
+- **Captivating Visuals**: Enjoy high-quality images that capture the beauty and essence of Hội An's cultural sites.

-### 🧠 **Planetarium Quiz**

-- **Challenging Quizzes**: Test your knowledge of the cosmos with questions about planets, stars, and astronomical events.
-- **Random & Topic-Specific Quizzes**: Choose between random questions or focus on specific topics of interest.

-### 🧩 **Image Puzzle Game**

-- **Engaging Puzzle Challenges**: Solve puzzles featuring cosmic images to sharpen your skills and knowledge of the universe.
-- **Progressive Levels**: Each puzzle gets harder, challenging you to think critically and solve with precision.
+### 📅 **Tour Planning Assistant**

+- **Personalized Itineraries**: Get tailored recommendations to help you plan the perfect visit to Hội An’s key attractions.
+- **Time and Interest-Based Suggestions**: Choose your itinerary based on available time or specific cultural interests.
+### 📍 **Event and Location Guide**

+- **Local Event Updates**: Stay informed about upcoming cultural events, festivals, and activities.

 ---